-Ireland and the UK both have a common law system, enjoy a Common Travel Area , which includes certain legal rights, and are currently both members of the EU and its supporting legal rules.
+Ireland and the UK both have a common law system, enjoy a Common Travel Area , which includes certain legal rights, and currently both adhere to EU rules and regulations.

 Sign up to the Brexit Update Newsletter to receive regular information on Brexit by email.